 These corks are released when twisted by hand in the opposite direction.
 They tend to be spring-loaded.
 So, pop back into the general condition once the pin of the stopper becomes unaligned with the drain’s notch.

 Advantages and Disadvantages of Lift and Turn Stopper

-The lift and turn drain stopper characterize by a small knob on the top of the cork.
+The lift-and-turn drain stopper characterizes by a small knob on the top of the cork.
 It used to twist it close and open.
 This kind of drain cork closes by rotating the knob on the top.
-It opens by lifting and turning the knob in the other direction.
+It begins by lifting and turning the knob in the other direction.
 Due to its simple design, it is simple to use.
 Although, it may be difficult to remove this kind of stopper.
-This kind of difficulty only happens while over-tightened during the installation of the stopper.
+This kind of difficulty only happens while over-tightened during the stopper installation.